edynak-demo/devConnect-static/README.md

-# devConnect-styling
+# DevConnect-styling
+DevConnect Theme / UI
-basic styling to be later converted into JSX for devConnect DevConnect Theme / UI
+to be later converted into JSX for devConnect application

     Full theme with Sass (.scss) files